Frequently Asked Questions

-ISN’T A MONTESSORI CASA PRIMARILY CONCERNED WITH INTELLECTUAL DEVELOPMENT?
+ISN'T A MONTESSORI CASA PRIMARILY CONCERNED WITH THE INTELLECTUAL DEVELOPMENT?

 No. We are interested in the child’s total development, which, when accomplished, does better equip the child for intellectual development.

 Actually, they are in a more meaningful social situation than they are likely to find elsewhere.
-In going about their daily activities in the classroom, they meet and talk with one another, discuss common problems, correct each other’s mistakes, answer questions, borrow and lend, and help each other in many ways.
-Moreover, they often spontaneously form into groups to carry out a task together.
-And the oldest children are usually anxious to help out their less developed friends.
+In going about their daily activities in the classroom, they meet and talk with one another, discuss common problems, correct each other’s mistakes

-WHAT IS THE DIFFERENCE BETWEEN A MONTESSORI CASA AND A NURSERY SCHOOL OR A CLASSIC PRESCHOOL?
+WHAT IS THE DIFFERENCE BETWEEN A MONTESSORI PROGRAM, A NURSERY SCHOOL OR A TRADITION PRESCHOOL?

 Freedom is not undisciplined, unruly, selfish behavior.
 Three basic rules guide the child’s “freedom” in a Montessori classroom: · They may not abuse the material. · They may not disturb the other children. · They may not be disorderly or unruly.
 They are free to move about and to select those materials which interest them (provided they have developed to the point of being ready for them), and they are free to use the materials as long as they wish (but they should return them to their places when finished).

-DOESN’T THE SET WAY OF DOING THINGS, STIFLE CREATIVITY?
+DOESN'T THE SET WAY OF THINGS STIFLE CREATIVITY?

 What is creativity?
 Isn’t it a re-ordering of knowledge and of one’s environment in a different and meaningful way?
 In order to do this, a person must have a backlog about their environment – which makes the sensorial and other materials in a Montessori classroom provide.
 Moreover, the primary intent of Montessori is to help the child in the most creative way possible – the shaping of themselves towards the type of adult they will become.

-WON’T MY CHILD HAVE DIFFICULTY ADJUSTING TO FIRST GRADE IN REGULAR SCHOOL AFTER ATTENDING A MONTESSORI CASA?
+WON'T MY CHILD HAVE DIFFICULTY ADJUSTING TO FIRST GRADE IN A TRADITIONAL SETTING AFTER ATTENDING MONTESSORI?